-We work in direct partnership with 19 producer organizations across the occupied Palestinian West Bank, Gaza Strip and Israel.
+We work in direct partnership with 19 producer organizations located in the Israeli-occupied West Bank (including East Jerusalem) and Gaza Strip, and in Israel.
 Through these partnerships, more than 2000 artisans are able to generate income and to develop their capacity as craft producers in the following areas.

 3. Secure tools and equipoment

 4. Provide market access